Witness: Desperate R. Kelly offered $1M for return of video

 “I observed Robert Kelly with a young lady having sex,” he said.

-When a prosecutor asked Freeman, who testified Tuesday under an immunity agreement, why it took him nearly two decades to turn over to police that and other recordings of child phonography tied to Kelly, Freeman responded: “Because the police wasn’t going to pay me a million dollars.”
+When a prosecutor asked Freeman, who testified Tuesday under an immunity agreement, why it took him nearly two decades to turn the recording over to police that and other recordings of child pornography tied to Kelly, Freeman responded: “Because the police wasn’t going to pay me a million dollars.”

 Kelly, 55, is already serving a 30-year prison sentence imposed by a federal judge in New York in June for his 2021 convictions on racketeering and sex trafficking charges.
 If convicted in Chicago, he could see years added to that sentence.